AitanG/spliddit/README.md

 ## How to split rent

 Spliddit is arguably the best way to decide rent and room allocation under most circumstances.
-Other common ways of doing this, such as negotiating and dividing by floor area, have glaring issues.
-The main issue with negotiating is that some people are more willing and/or able to negotiate than others.
+Other strategies, like negotiation and going by floor area, have critical flaws.
+The problem with negotiating is that some people are more willing and/or able to negotiate than others.
 This might be seen as a good thing for those who are good negotiators, but unequal outcomes in room assignment are apt to create envy or resentment.

-In contrast, going by floor area provides objectivity, but it can also lead to unfair outcomes.
-Obviously, residents might care about many aspects of a room other than its size, and size itself doesn't correlate perfectly with utility (it's generally sublinear and doesn't account for shared spaces).
-Also, going by square feet doesn't provide a solution for the first step of room assignment.
+Going by floor area provides objectivity, but it can also lead to unfair outcomes.
+Obviously, residents might care about many aspects of a room other than its size, and size itself doesn't correlate perfectly with utility (it doesn't account for common spaces or sublinear utility).
+Also, going by square feet doesn't provide a solution for room assignment.

 Spliddit takes a third approach: using an algorithm.
 Although an algorithmic approach might seem opaque, impersonal, or arbitrary, the Spliddit algorithm is specifically designed to be none of those things!